510th & 555th FGS exercise ACE capabilities with Romanian Allies

 |Downloads:

-This work, 510th & 555th FGS exercise ACE capabilities with Romanian Allies [Image 2 of 2], by SrA Zachary Jakel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 510th & 555th FGS exercise ACE capabilities with Romanian Allies, by SSgt Jenna Bond, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.